jeyu54217/Notes/Python/Programming_basics.md

 It's important to note that creating a list with such a large number of elements can consume a significant amount of memory and may impact the performance of your program.
 If you need to work with very large datasets or sequences of elements, consider using alternative data structures or techniques that allow for more memory-efficient operations, such as generators or streaming data processing.
 ## - Python Memory Management
 https://docs.python.org/3.10/c-api/memory.html#memory-management
+Certainly!
+Here are the key memory management features in Python:

+1. Reference Counting:
+   - Python uses reference counting as its primary memory management technique.
+Each object in Python has a reference count associated with it, which keeps track of the number of references to the object.
+   - When a reference to an object is created, the reference count is incremented.
+When a reference is deleted or goes out of scope, the reference count is decremented.
+   - When an object's reference count reaches zero, meaning there are no more references to it, the memory occupied by the object is automatically freed.

+2. Garbage Collection:
+   - In addition to reference counting, Python also employs a garbage collector to deal with situations where circular references occur.
+Circular references are references between objects that form a cycle and cannot be reached by the program.
+   - Python's garbage collector periodically runs to identify and collect objects that are no longer reachable.
+It uses a combination of techniques, including reachability analysis, to determine which objects can be safely collected.
+   - The garbage collector in Python is generational, meaning it divides objects into different generations based on their age.
+Younger objects are collected more frequently, while older objects are collected less frequently.
+This generational approach helps optimize the garbage collection process and minimize its impact on the program's performance.

+3. Memory Allocation:
+   - Python has its own memory manager responsible for allocating memory on the heap for objects.
+When an object is created, the memory manager allocates memory for it on the heap and initializes the object's data.
+   - The memory manager uses various memory allocation strategies, such as pooling and caching, to improve the efficiency of memory allocation and deallocation.
+   - Python's memory manager can request more memory from the operating system as needed and release memory that is no longer in use.

+4. Memory Optimizations:
+   - Python provides several techniques to optimize memory usage.
+For example, it uses interned strings to reduce memory consumption for frequently used string literals.
+It also employs a shared references mechanism to minimize the memory overhead of immutable objects that are referenced by multiple variables.
+   - Python encourages the use of generators and iterators, which can save memory by lazily producing values instead of storing them all in memory at once.
+   - Additionally, libraries and tools like `sys` and `pympler` offer functionalities for monitoring memory usage, profiling memory-intensive code, and identifying memory leaks.

+Python's memory management is generally transparent to the programmer, as the interpreter handles most memory-related tasks.
+However, understanding these memory management features can help in writing efficient code, identifying memory-related issues, and optimizing memory usage when necessary.
 ## - Is Python call by reference or call by value
 ## - Dicts are now ordered
 - Changed in version 3.7: Dictionary order is guaranteed to be insertion order.
 This behavior was an implementation detail of CPython from 3.6.